“Home-tasted dish that never fails you!”

-My girl does not like pork.
-In fact, she seldom eat meat.
-However, she loves this particular pork meat dish!
+I am not a pork lover.
+In fact, seldom eat it.
+However, I really loved this particular pork meat dish!

-Very “motherly” taste, I shall say.
+It is so “motherly” taste, I shall say.
 Just close your eyes, flash back your childhood moment where your mum’s home-cooking scent emerges in the air that you can even smell it at the door step upon reaching home from school.
 Yes, that it is.
+From my mum.

 The ingredients and condiments used in this dish were simple, in fact.
 It’s the cooking technique.